What are Living Shorelines?

 Benefits of Living Shorelines

-- improve water quality by improving natural water filtration
+- Improves water quality by improving natural water filtration

-- provide shallow water habitat for diverse assemblages of animals and plants
+- Provides shallow water habitat for diverse assemblages of animals and plants

-- absorb wave energy to protect the shallow sub-tidal zone and underwater grasses
+- Absorbs wave energy to protect the shallow sub-tidal zone and underwater grasses

-- return habitat connectivity between terrestrial and subtidal communities
+- Returns habitat connectivity between terrestrial and subtidal communities

 Upper Newport Bay Living Shorelines Project